ehotinger/blog/content/blog/papers-and-books.md

 ### Job & Cluster Scheduling
 - [Apollo: Scalable and Coordinated Scheduling for Cloud-Scale Computing by Eric Boutin, Jaliya Ekanayake, Wei Lin, Bing Shi, and Jingren Zhou, Microsoft; Zhengping Qian, Ming Wu, and Lidong Zhou, Microsoft Research](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-boutin_0.pdf)
-    - The paper presents a cluster task scheduling system developed by a team of Microsoft researchers to efficiently manage cloud-scale computing resources.
-Apollo has the capability of handling over 20,000 jobs per second, with a 95% of regular tasks experiencing queueing delays of less than one second.
-Central to Apollo's effectiveness is its scheduler, which employs weighted decisions based on job similarities and historical data, enabling accurate estimation of resource needs and job durations.
-    - The system utilizes a token-based throttle to manage capacity and prevent overload, ensuring uninterrupted service and performance stability.
-Apollo's rollout strategy is also noteworthy, as it is implemented in phases to mitigate potential disruptions to ongoing jobs.
-The system supports both "opportunistic" and "regular" tasks, with opportunistic tasks being scheduled ahead of time and queued for execution based on resource availability predictions.
-Furthermore, Apollo adapts to varying system loads, accommodating fluctuations in job types and schedules, such as those occurring on weekends or weekdays.
-With support for task priorities, Apollo emerges as a comprehensive solution for cloud-scale job scheduling, offering scalability, efficiency, and adaptability to meet the dynamic demands of modern computing environments.
 - [Mesos: A Platform for Fine-Grained Resource Sharing in the Data Center by Benjamin Hindman, Andy Konwinski, Matei Zaharia, Ali Ghodsi, Anthony D. Joseph, Randy Katz, Scott Shenker, Ion Stoica](http://static.usenix.org/events/nsdi11/tech/full_papers/Hindman_new.pdf)

 # 2023